HussanK/Pewlett-Hackard-Analysis/README.md

 ##Summary

 Looking at the Graph from the results section.
-There are
+There are about 70000 positions that would need to be filled as the 'silver tsunami' takes major effect.
+Fortunately there are enough mentors available to train the new employees.